jundalisay/spblist/content/en/material/principles/part-2/chapter-04.md

 <!-- The main difference is that their main property is mass, which in Newton's time was defined as the amount of matter in a body.
 This changed when Einstein came along who equated mass (and electromagnetic mass) with energy.
 This is why the main property of a black hole in Phsyics is **energy**.  -->

-However, in Superphysics, a black hole is a spacetime vortex that leads to a tunnel to the aetherspace.
+However, in Superphysics, a black hole is a spacetime vortex called sos that leads to a tunnel to the aetherspace.
 Its main properties are:

+2. Vortex rotation direction
 1. Vortex energy quantity
-2. Vortex energy quality
+3. Vortex energy quality
-3. Vortex rotation direction

 The concept of rotation direction is missing in Modern Physics whether from Newton or Einstein.